typedb/typedb-docs/02-running-grakn/01-install-and-run.md

 </div>

 ## Start the Grakn Server
-If you have installed Grakn using a package manager, to start the Grakn Server, run `grakn server start`.
+If you have installed Grakn using a package manager, to start the Grakn Server, run `grakn server`.

-Otherwise, if you have manually downloaded Grakn, `cd` into the unzipped folder and run `./grakn server start`.
+Otherwise, if you have manually downloaded Grakn, `cd` into the unzipped folder and run `./grakn server`.

 ## Stop the Grakn Server
-If you have installed Grakn using a package manager, to stop the Grakn Server, run `grakn server stop`.

-Otherwise, if you have manually downloaded Grakn, `cd` into the unzipped folder and run `./grakn server stop`.

-## Check the Server Status
-If you have installed Grakn using a package manager, to check the status of the Grakn Server, run `grakn server status`.

-Otherwise, if you have manually downloaded Grakn, `cd` into the unzipped folder and run `./grakn server status`.
+To stop the Grakn Server, press Ctrl-C in same terminal as the one where you started it in.

 ## Upgrade an Existing Grakn Core 1.5.x Installation to 1.6.x